When the forest fire comes, let the flames free your seeds

 I’ve studied and practiced and grown in Buddhism for twenty-three years now.
 And with this next step, it’s like after sending out applications and checking the mail every day, the envelope finally arrived.
 The fat one.

-My acceptance letter from the school I was most hoping to get in.
+My acceptance letter from the school I was most hoping to get into.
 Now I have to find my dorm room, show up for class, and do the work.

 Parting Thoughts: The jack pine doesn’t usually grow very tall because it often lives in nutrient-poor, sandy or rocky soil.
 The nature of our existence is to be dissatisfied in some way with our our own unique-to-us, nutrient-poor, sandy or rocky soil.
 We’re all too familiar with this equation: If I only had (________) then I’d be happy.
 Dissatisfaction is just part of our human habitat.